Are your plants dying from lack of water? Is it too much work to water your plants? Learn which of these ways to water plants will work best for you.

 - Sprinkler spray can be lost due to evaporation and wind.

-My recommendations: browse through Amazon or your local garden centre
+My recommendations are to browse through Amazon or your local garden centre

 While this is an expensive and somewhat disruptive improvement to your yard, it does pay off in the long run in terms of convenience.